What regulations apply to diving in the UK?

 If the instructor or dive guide is at work, then the Diving at Work Regulations will apply and the recreational ACOP should be followed.
 If you are paying for an instructor or guide use this information sheet to check on what is required.

 The regulations do not apply.
-HSE does however recommend that you follow the advice provided by the British Diving Safety Group and any guidance provided by your recreational diver training agency.
+HSE does however recommend that you follow any guidance provided by your recreational diver training agency.

 A. No - this is considered to be within a recreational diving project.